 • Excessive echo in open spaces

-• Sounds from blinds, doors or systems
+• Blinds sounds, doors or systems

 • Vibrations or hums